Note: This page may contain affiliate links.

 Cleaning Scope

+Shop vacs are perfect for heavy-duty cleaning and handling large debris and wet spills.
 While they might not be your go-to for carpets due to the lack of a beater brush, they can still be used on hard floors for regular house cleaning.
+Moreover, shop vacs work well on wet carpets.

+Regular vacuums are the everyday champions, suitable for both floors and carpets.
 They come equipped with a beater brush, making them ideal for efficiently capturing dirt from carpets.

+But they cannot vacuum liquids, limiting their use to dry surfaces.
 However, different styles of regular vacs, like handheld and upright, cater to the cleaning needs of different areas of the house.

-🪠Suction Power
+Suction Power

 Shop vacs have impressive CFM (cubic feet per minute) figures, reaching up to 197 CFM, making them ideal for handling heavy objects and demanding cleanup tasks.

-🎯Size And Durability
+Size And Durability

 Size and Durability